BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

     - pointers: pVariable
     - strings: sVariable
     - unsigned integers (of any bitness): uVariable
+- These type prefixes do rarely appear, but should not be used unless their usage is 100% known (e.g. exposed by a symbol):
+    - maps: mapVariable
+    - sets: setVariable
+    - signed integers (of any bitness): iVariable
-    - vectors (rarely, usually if there may be ambiguity): vecVariable OR vectorVariable
+    - vectors (moreso if there's some kind of ambiguity): vecVariable
 - The known qualifier prefixes are as follows:
-    - mutable: mVariable
+    - global: g\_variable
-    - private: \_variable OR m\_variable
+    - non-public: m\_variable OR \_variable
-    - static: sVariable
+    - public static: s\_variable
-- Qualifier and type prefixes can be mixed and stay lowercase when mixed.
+- Prefixes can be mixed.
-- Any variables that don't have any of the types or qualifiers listed should not be prefixed.
+- Static strings will typically only bear the string prefix and not the static prefix.
-- Prefixes (or a group of prefixes), excluding the prefixes for the private qualifier, count as a "word" themselves, so if using camel case, a variable will be named for example sButtonName, not sbuttonName.
+- Type prefixes (or a group of them) count as a "word" themselves, so for example, a string variable for a button name will be named sButtonName, not sbuttonName.
-- A static string just has one 's' as its prefix.
 - Member variables should have their offsets **as it is in the binary** noted in a comment, in hex, padded to 2 characters, unless if they are the only member variable of a type.
-- Member variable names are allowed to be inferred.
+- Member variable names can be inferred.
 If a name absolutely cannot be determined, then it will be in the format ``field_XX``, where XX is the offset as mentioned before, with no prefixes and not padded.

 ## Types
 - Type names are in pascal case and are typically prefixed with the first letter of their kind as follows: